Skillmon/tex_insertionsort/README.md

-that you can sort lists of integers, floats, and dimensions, even if you mix those, but the test to achieve this flexibility is optimized to be fast, not to be rock-stable, so input which is neither of those will most likely throw errors or in the worst case might break things and produce erroneous output.
+that you can sort lists of integers, floats, and dimensions, even if you mix those, but the test to achieve this flexibility is optimized to be fast, not to be rock-stable, so input which is neither of those will most likely throw errors or in the worst case might break things and produce erroneous output (an example of such a malevolent argument would be `1pt `, note the space at the end).

 ### Simple Version<a name="simple"/>